bitsblocks/crypto-facts/index.md

 -- [11 May 2018](https://twitter.com/Nouriel/status/995004255114326017)

-The distribution of Bitcoin holdings looks much like the distribution of wealth in North Korea and makes the China's and even the US' wealth distribution look like that of a workers' paradise Bitcoin.
+The distribution of Bitcoin holdings looks much like the distribution of wealth in North Korea and makes the China's and even the United States' wealth distribution look like that of a workers' paradise Bitcoin.
 Gini Coefficient: 0.88

 How Bitcoin is like North Korea